Carlyle (CG)

 Assets Under Management (AUM) represents the total value of investments that a financial institution manages for its clients.
 These assets generate steady income through management fees, creating predictable revenue streams that remain stable so long as clients remain invested with the firm.

-Carlyle’s AUM has grown at an annual rate of 14.3% over the last four years, a step above the broader financials industry.
-When analyzing Carlyle’s AUM over the last two years, we can see that growth decelerated to 9.8% annually.
+Carlyle’s AUM has grown at an annual rate of 15.4% over the last five years, better than the broader financials industry and faster than its total revenue.
+When analyzing Carlyle’s AUM over the last two years, we can see that growth decelerated to 8.9% annually.
 Fundraising or short-term investment performance were net contributors for the company over this shorter period since assets grew faster than total revenue.
-That said, assets aren't the be-all and end-all due to their unpredictable and cyclical nature.
+Just remember that while assets are relevant to watch, we don't place too much emphasis on them because they ebb and flow with the market.

-Carlyle’s AUM punched in at $474 billion this quarter, beating analysts’ expectations by 6%.
-This print was 5.9% higher than the same quarter last year.
+Carlyle’s AUM punched in at $477 billion this quarter, meeting analysts’ expectations.
+This print was 8.2% higher than the same quarter last year.

-On a two-year basis, Carlyle’s annualized ANI per share growth accelerated to 23.9%.
-This performance was great and tracked its fee-related earnings over the same period.
+On a two-year basis, Carlyle’s annualized ANI per share growth accelerated to 23.6%.
+This performance was great and better than its fee-related earnings over the same period.
 We note the company continued diluting shareholders during this timeframe, suppressing its ANI per share.

-In Q3, Carlyle reported ANI per share of $0.87, up from $0.78 in the same quarter last year.
-Despite growing year on year, this print missed analysts’ estimates, but we care more about long-term ANI per share growth than short-term movements.
+In Q4, Carlyle reported ANI per share of $1.01, up from $0.80 in the same quarter last year.
+This print beat analysts’ estimates by 1.7%.

 You may wonder when we will analyze book value and return on equity (ROE) since Carlyle is a financials company.
 We pay less attention to these metrics for asset managers because they are not great measures of business quality.